Restrict PDF Access: stop sharing, restrict editing, printing, copy & paste

 To stop or restrict editing of PDF documents you need to control document functionality that could be used to edit text and copy/paste content.
 This is the core basis of any PDF DRM system – stopping use of any functions that could be used to modify or copy content.

-Restrict PDF printing
+Restrict PDF printing – disable or limit prints

 The easiest way to restrict PDF printing is by controlling the ability of users to make printed copies (which could be scanned or photocopied).
 PDF DRM software achieves this functionality by disabling all print functionality.